beyonddream/beyonddream.github.io/posts/post-4.md

 ## Overview

-This page contains the absolute minimum of what I think every beginner in Python programming language should know.
+This page contains the absolute minimum of what I think every beginner in Python programming language should internalize.
 I have primarily written it for myself to serve as a reference to lookup when needed.
+Note, the current document is not meant to be a first encounter for learning Python - for that check the reference section.

 ## Python Code Style